anton-smirnov-robert/weaver/content/concept/mechanistic system.md

 Call a system a set of parts interacting together.
 Call a physical system a system in which parts are made of inanimate objects.
 Call a mechanistic system (MS) a system organized like a machine.
 I posit that a MS is a system characterized by four traits:

-#### T1: Parts are defined by fixed intrinsic parameters.
+#### T1: Parts are defined by intrinsic parameters.
 In mechanics, parts are defined by their generic relational properties.

-#### T2: The state of part is described by generic variables.
+#### T2: The state of parts are described by generic variables.
-In mechanics, parts are defined by their generic relational properties.
+In mechanics, the state of parts by their velocity and momentum.

 #### T3: The number of parts is fixed and their states can vary within a predefined set of possibilities.
 A space in which the state of parts is pertinently measured must be generically or specifically stated[^2].